KeerthanaReddySKR/RNA-Seq-Differential-Expression-Analysis-Pipeline/README.md

 * Structured pipeline ensures reproducibility
 * Standard bioinformatics tools and statistical methods used
-* All intermediate and final outputs documented
+* Clear workflow from raw data to final results

 ---